WardenCode/holberton-system_engineering-devops/0x07-networking_basics/README.md

 		2. What type of network could connect an office in one building to another office in a building a few streets away?

-		3. What network do you use when you browse www.google.com from your smartphone (not connected to the Wifi)?
+		3. What network do you use when you browse www.google.com from your smartphone (without Wifi)?

 - **2-MAC_and_IP_address** &rarr; About MAC and IP address.